kent013/PhotoSubmitter/README.md

 -------------------------------------------------
 **PhotoSubmitter is ARC project**, and some dependent libraries are **Non-ARC**. **Non-ARC Libraries cause build error**.
 You must set '-fno-objc-arc' flag to their source codes to disable ARC.
 Please check out [stackoverflow: How can I disable ARC for a single file in a project?](http://stackoverflow.com/questions/6646052/how-can-i-disable-arc-for-a-single-file-in-a-project).
 (Tip: You can set flag to multiple source codes at once with selecting multiple source code and pressing ENTER key)

-Library Dependencies for PhotoSubmitter library
+Library Dependencies of PhotoSubmitter library
 -------------------------------------------------
 AssetsLibrary, CFNetwork, CoreLocation, Foundation, ImageIO, Security and SystemConfiguration.framework are needed to be added in your project.
 Also libicucore.dylib is required by <a href="http://regexkit.sourceforge.net/RegexKitLite/">RegexKitLite</a> and libxml2.dylib is required by <a href="https://github.com/ddeville/KissXML">KissXML</a>.

 libxml2 needs "Header Search Path" to be configured as `/usr/include/libxml2`(or other path to libxml2's header files are placed.

+And other 3rd party libraries that PhotoSubmitter depends on, please see [3RDPARTY.txt](https://github.com/kent013/tottepost/blob/master/3RDPARTY.md) in tottepost repository.

 Library Dependencies of Service Implementation
 -------------------------------------------------